CyrusNajmabadi/lang-design/CollectionLiterals.md

         T1[] __result = __list.ToArray();
         ```

-        The above is inefficient though as it creates the intermediary list, and then creates a copy of the final array from it.
-Implementations are free to optimize this away, for example, producing code like so:
+        The above is inefficient though; it creates the intermediary list, and then creates a copy of the final array from it.
+Implementations are free to optimize this away, for example producing code like so:

         ```c#
         T1[] __result = <private_details>.CreateArray<T1>(